 Have you ever wondered how Google manages to find relevant documents, even documents that do not contain any of the words you used in your search?
 Have you ever wished for an answer to a question rather than a list of documents?
-Have you ever talked to a computer on the phone about travel plans and wished you could make it work better?
+Have you ever talked to a conversational assistant on your smartphone, or to a computer on the phone about travel plans and wished you could make it work better?
 Have you ever used translation on the web and wondered how it could be improved?

 These are just some of the questions students on the programme will be working on together with researchers from University of Gothenburg and Chalmers.

 Language technology is about getting computers to use human language and involves collaboration between a number of different fields including linguistics, languages, computer science, and artificial intelligence.
 It is not only about research, lately we have seen apps like Apple´s Siri and IBM´s Watson making it into the market.
 These are just two examples of great commercial work within language technology.

 Students first take two introductory courses, introducing both programming for language technological applications, and relevant concepts and theories from formal linguistics.
 There will also be overviews of the main areas of modern language technology.
 This is followed by a general introduction to natural language processing, NLP, the nuts and bolts of getting computers to understand and process human language, and programming for NLP.
 The second semester starts off with dialogue systems, and statistical methods used in language technology.
 If you are taking the one year degree you will also carry out a shorter masters project in your second semester.
 Most students will aim for the two year degree, and will instead continue with courses on processing the structure of language, syntax, and its meaning, semantics.
 The first semester of the second year offers a choice from a variety of courses in language technology and related areas.